 Give yourself a check-up with a general blood profile, now available in Patient Access

 What investigations will be advised?

-The doctor will want to know more about what you were doing when you became breathless.
+The healthcare professional will want to know more about your breathlessness:

 - Did it start suddenly or develop over time?
 Did anything trigger it?

 - How far can you walk?
 Are you only breathless when you move?
 Is it worse when you lie down?